 The Narrative theme is best if you need to showcase a single product.

 If high-quality photographs are your site’s strong point, then Boundless might be a good option.
 This free theme makes your product photographs the highlight of your online store.
-Because it’s quite minimalistic, you can use it no matter whether you’re selling bikes or candy.
+Because it’s quite minimalist, you can use it no matter whether you’re selling bikes or candy.

 Some of the best features include event information, speaker profiles, sponsors, schedules, the venue…all very well structured so that it’s easy to navigate around the site.